Aspects of Clinical Psychology

 Shows a comprehensive and accurate coverage of the topic area.
 Shows good clarity of argument and expression.
 Demonstrates depth of insight into theoretical issues.
 Shows extensive background reading and study.
 A highly focused answer that is well structured and written in the required academic/APA manner/style.
 Few grammatical and punctuation errors.
 Shows original thought, interpretation and deliberation.
 Evaluates the evidence base presented, rather than being a shallow over-view without any depth of understanding.
 Has a good evidence base (Grade level: A- to A*).

 Shows a poor coverage of the topic area.
 Has poor clarity of argument and expression.
 Demonstrates a weak insight into theoretical issues.
 Shows limited background reading and study.
 A poorly focused answer that is unstructured and not written in the required academic/APA manner/style.
 Many grammatical and punctuation errors.
 Fails to show any original thought, interpretation and deliberation.
 Fails to evaluate the evidence base presented, it is just a shallow over-view without any depth of understanding or meaning.
 Has a weak evidence base (Grade level: C+ to C-).

-Critically discuss the key concepts and issues associated with the current approach to the classification of psychopathological disorders.
+Understand the key concepts and issues associated with the current approach to the classification of psychopathological disorders.

 Teaching and Learning Strategy